Kaltsoon/nosql/material/3-mongo-operations.md

 > }
 > ```

 The second approach would use a _reference_ to establish the relationship.
 The basic idea is similar to having a foreign key referencing a primary key in a relational database schema.
-The benefit of this approach is that it would not introduce issues similar to those of the first approach.
+In our case, the benefit of this approach is avoiding data duplication.
 The following database diagram visualizes the database structure in the second approach:

 ```mermaid
 erDiagram